11329ICERobotics/11329-2022-repo/README.md

     - Support for REV Robotics Blinkin LED Controller.
     - Support for REV Robotics 2m Distance Sensor.
     - Added support for a REV Touch Sensor (no longer have to configure as a generic digital device).
-    - Added blocks for DcMotorEx methods.
+    - Added blocks for DcMotorExEx methods.
         + These are enhanced methods that you can use when supported by the motor controller hardware.
 	+ The REV Robotics Expansion Hub supports these enhanced methods.
 	+ Enhanced methods include methods to get/set motor velocity (in encoder pulses per second), get/set PIDF coefficients, etc..